Pitza2/hackathon-app/README.md

-UniHack App
+Hackathon App

 Description

-UniHack App is a cross-platform application developed using Flutter and .NET technologies.
+Hackathon App is a cross-platform application developed using Flutter and .NET technologies.
 The app is designed to facilitate communication between participants during the UniHack hackathon.
 It allows users to signal problems they encounter or receive announcements from the organizers.

 Features